Lunch Recipes for Migraine Sufferers: Easy Fast Meals

 Instructions:

-3. Roll in polenta, corn flour, or sesame seeds (roasted).
+4. Roll in polenta, corn flour, or roasted sesame seeds.

-4. Cool and store in refrigerator.
-When ready to serve warm in the oven or under the grill for 20 minutes.
+5. Allow to cool and store in the refrigerator.
+When ready to serve, warm in the oven or under the grill for about 20 minutes.

 Variations:

-• Add 2 teaspoons of rice vinegar and 1 tsp sea salt on dill while waiting
+• Mix 2 teaspoons of rice vinegar and 1 tsp sea salt with the dill while preparing the tuna mixture

 • Top with cracked pepper